-A deposit is required from any new Customer before any work is carried out.
+A deposit of 50% of the total cost is required from any new Customer before any work is carried out.
 It is the Company policy that any outstanding accounts for work carried out by the Company or its affiliates are required to be paid in full, no later than 30 days from the date of the invoice unless by prior arrangement with the Company.

 Once a deposit is paid and work completed you are obliged to pay the balance of payment in full.
 We will contact Customers via email and telephone to remind them of such payments if they are not received when due.